fastapi/fastapi/docs/en/docs/how-to/sql-databases-peewee.md

 Python 3.7 has <a href="https://docs.python.org/3/library/contextvars.html" class="external-link" target="_blank">`contextvars`</a> that can create a local variable very similar to `threading.local`, but also supporting these async features.

-There are several things to have in mind.
+There are several things to keep in mind.

 The `ContextVar` has to be created at the top of the module, like: